Online Gambling Laws and Jurisdictions

 It should be pointed out that the Kahnawake Gaming Commission does license gambling sites to operate from Kahnawake, which is an Indian reserve located in Canada.
 Kahnawake is considered a sovereign nation in its own right, though, and as such isn’t covered by Canadian gambling laws.

 Click here for more on Canadian gambling laws.

 Online Gambling in Australia

-Gambling is a very popular pastime in Australia, and this includes online.
+Gambling is a very popular pastime in Australia, and this includes the online form of it.
 There are no laws that specifically prohibit Australians from gambling online, and sports betting over the internet is legal if using government licensed operations.
-There is legislation in place that makes it illegal to offer interactive gambling games to residents though, although many overseas operators do exactly that.
+There’s legislation in place that makes it illegal to offer interactive gambling games to residents though, although many overseas operators do exactly that.

 Australia consists of a number of states and territories, and these all generally have their own legislation and regulatory practices in addition to the national laws.

 Read more about gambling laws in Australia here.